 The Omaha Philatelic Society was established in 1926, and has been thriving ever since.

-During the winter and early spring of 1926, a group of stamp collectors made it a habit to stop in at the offices of Swartz & McKelvie Printing Company to talk about and exhibit their stamps to each other.
+During the winter and early spring of 1926, a group of stamp collectors made it a habit to stop in at the offices of Swartz & McKelvie Printing Company to talk about and exhibit their stamps to each other (The Swartz Printing Co. building still stands, and is shown at right with the old company name at the top).
 The group decided to form a stamp club, and their efforts resulted in the formation of the Omaha Philatelic Society on April 23, 1926.
 Meetings were held twice monthly at the homes of various members.